 There's a contempt for the American people and their decision in this election.

-I've never seen a president that that works so hard to stick to the promises that he's made, and it's just faulty on so many different levels.
+I've never seen a president that works so hard to stick to the promises that he's made.

-And the agenda is to make themselves look good and hurt the president.
+But this person has an agenda, and the agenda is to make themselves look good and hurt the president.

-But there's a super patriot mentality here.
+But there's a superpatriot mentality here.

-That they think they are better, that they think they are smarter, that they think their decisions are more important than what the American people think.
+And tell me if I'm wrong, that they think they are better, that they think they are smarter, that they think their decisions are more important than what the American people think.

 It's a contempt, really, for the American people, a hatred of what they want and what they voted for.